HelmyBlub/chatSim/tasks.md

 Tasks:
-- overlay: "!eat cookie" should work
 - think about automated tests?
+    - inputs working for visualized tests
     - make seed for randomness
     - check performance
     - some more test cases?